Frequently asked questions

 Do I have College Travel Insurance?

-If you are travelling overseas on College business you will be covered by the College’s insurance.
+If you are travelling overseas on College business you must register your travel to be insured with College.
 Details are set out on the Finance website.

 - Your name and CID number.